digital-science/dimensions-network-gen/README.md

 # Dimensions Network Generation tool

-A tool for creating network visualizations powered by data from Dimensions on G Google BigQuery.
+A tool for creating network visualizations powered by data from Dimensions on Google BigQuery.

 Currenlty the main output visualization is VOSviewer.
 More visualizations will be added in the future.

+## Datasets

+By default the tool uses the [Dimensions COVID-19 dataset](https://console.cloud.google.com/marketplace/product/digitalscience-public/covid-19-dataset-dimensions) that is openly available on the Google Cloud Marketplace, and contains all published articles and preprints, grants, clinical trials, and research datasets from Dimensions.ai that are related to COVID-19.

+At time of writing (Feb 2021), the dataset contains:

+* 300k+ publications and preprints
+* 5000+ grants worth £4.5bn+
+* 8000+ clinical trials
+* 10k+ research datasets
+* 100k+ research organizations

+### How to use the full Dimensions dataset

+The tool can be updated to so use the full Dimensions dataset (subscription-based).
+See the relevant `USE_COVID_DIMENSIONS` setting in `settings.py`.

 ## Installation